The Golden Blade: Plot

-The movie opens with a raging desert battle between the cities of Basra and Baghdad, during which Basran, the father of Harun, is fatally wounded.
-Before he dies, he gives his son a medallion he has pulled from his killer's neck, and urges him to somehow end the senseless killings.
+During a raging desert battle between the cities of Basra and Baghdad, soldier Basran is fatally wounded.
+Before dying, Basran takes a medallion from his killer's neck and gives it to his son Harun, urging him to somehow end the senseless killings.

-Harun rides to Baghdad, where he meets shopkeeper Barcus.
-He manages to struck a deal in which, for 10 dinars, he can pick any item in Barcus' shop.
+Harun rides to Baghdad and meets shopkeeper Barcus.
+Harun strikes a deal in which, for ten dinars, he can pick any item in Barcus' shop.
 Under a pile of rags, he finds a magical golden sword that allows him to cut through solid metal.
-Barcus discovers that the sword will only manifest its powers when Harun wields it and warns him to be careful until they can translate the inscriptions on the blade.
+The sword will only manifest its powers when Harun wields it.
+Barcus warns him to be careful until they can translate the inscriptions on the blade.

-Meanwhile, in the palace, sinister Vizier Jafar urges Badgad's Caliph to fight Basra, to no avail.
-The Caliph's rebellious daughter, princess Khairuzan is soon brought in by her guard, Jafar's dim-witted son Hadi.
-Jafar convinces the Caliph that Khairuzan's headstrong ways may be tamed by marriage to his son, then later plots with Hadi to undermine the Caliph by inciting more battles against Basra.
-When Khairuzan learns of the arranged marriage, she disguises herself as a boy and scapes the palace, stealing Harun's horse in the process.
-She is finally caught by both Hadi and Harun, who begin a fight.
-Harun wins and discovers he is actually invincible while wielding the golden sword.
+Meanwhile, Vizier Jafar urges Badgad's Caliph to fight Basra.
+This is all part of a plot to undermine the Caliph's reputation.
+The Caliph refuses, more worried about his rebellious daughter, princess Khairuzan.
+Jafar suggests that her headstrong ways may be tamed by marriage to Hadi, the Vizier's son.
+After learning of the arranged marriage, Khairuzan disguises herself as a boy and escapes the palace, stealing Harun's horse in the process.
+She is finally caught by both Hadi and Harun, who begin to fight.
+Harun wins and discovers he is invincible while wielding the golden sword.

 Khairuzan claims to be a boy slave and Harun brings her to the city, where they learn from Barcus that the sword's first inscription promises that whoever unsheathes the sword will gain the throne.
-Later, Harun, realizing that Khairuzan is a girl, protects her when a guard questions them, and they are both thrown to the dungeon, where they fall in love and kiss.
+Later, Harun realizes that Khairuzan is a girl.
+He protects her when a guard questions them, and they are both thrown to the dungeon, where they fall in love and kiss.
 After a minor quarrel, Khairuzan makes herself known to the guards and moves back to her harem.
 Knowing of the sword's magical powers, she declares that only the winner of a tournament may claim her hand.
-She names Harun as her guard, and although he is infuriated to discover she is a princess and he her servant, he later watches admiringly as she is very kind to the poor townspeople.
+She names Harun as her guard, and despite being infuriated with his new predicament, he watches admiringly as she is very kind to the poor townspeople.